John Egerton (journalist): Career

 Between 1958 and 1960, Egerton was with the Public Relations Department of the University of Kentucky, and from 1960 to 1965, he served as Director of Public Information and Publications for the University of South Florida in Tampa.
 For six years, beginning in 1965, he was a magazine staff writer for Southern Education Report and its successor, Race Relations Reporter, both based in Nashville from 1965 until 1971.

 In 1971, Egerton began his career as a freelance writer of nonfiction, specializing in education, race relations and social-cultural issues in his native region.
 He was a contributing editor for Saturday Review of Education (1972–73), Race Relations Reporter (1973–74), and Southern Voices (1974–75).
 During 1973–75, he was a contributing writer for the Southern Regional Council in Atlanta.
 In 1977–78, he was journalist-in-residence at Virginia Polytechnic Institute and State University.

 In 1988–89, he wrote a syndicated food column for the Atlanta Journal-Constitution and other southern newspapers, and in 1996 he was a senior correspondent for The Tennessean, Nashville's morning daily.
 In 1997 he was a senior lecturer in American Studies at the University of Texas in Austin.

 Southern Foodways Alliance involvement and legacy

 In 1999, Egerton was one of the founders of the Southern Foodways Alliance (SFA) in the Center for the Study of Southern Culture at the University of Mississippi.
 In 2007, the SFA established the John Egerton Prize to recognize annually selected "artists, writers, scholars, and others—including artisans and farmers—whose work in the American South addresses issues of race, class, gender, and social and environmental justice, through the lens of food."

-John Egerton died at the age of 78 after suffering a heart attack at his home in Nashville.
-He and his wife Ann Bleidt were the parents of two sons, Brooks and March.
+Egerton died at the age of 78 after suffering a heart attack at his home in Nashville.
+He and his wife, Ann Bleidt, were the parents of two sons.